konpsar/konpsar.github.io/_pages/_about_prev.md

 permalink: /about/
 ---

-My name is Konstantinos Psaroulakis, and I am on a 9-month leave to fulfil my obligatory military service for Greek Army.
-Up to June 2021, I had a Software Engineer and ML Engineer role @ Signal Processing Laboratory of Foundation of Research and Technology (FORTH).
+My name is Konstantinos Psaroulakis, and I am a Software Engineer and ML Engineer @ Signal Processing Laboratory of Foundation of Research and Technology (FORTH).
-My responsibilities were:

- - The research and the of a wildlife audio event detection system, to detect both human or animal activities on real field audio recordings.
-(Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn)
+My current role focuses on the research of a wildlife audio surveillance system, to detect both human or animal activities on real field audio recordings.
+(Relevant languages/frameworks/libs that I currently use: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, tkinter, PyQt)
-- The development of a command line interface and a graphical user interface of open source tools for chainsaw and cough detection.
-(Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn, tkinter, PyQt5)
-- The maintenance of a server running a Restful web service for cough detection, built with Java/MongoDB.
-(Relevant languages/frameworks/libs: Java, Docker, MongoDB, Tomcat, Unix)

 #### Personality